Aahat (Indian TV series): Plot

 The first season was mostly a crime thriller-whodunit with only occasional episodes on the supernatural.
-After the first season, each story focused on a different aspect of paranormal activity, such as ghosts, zombies, phantoms, undead persons, possessed objects and witches and wizards.
+After the first season, each story focused on a different aspect of paranormal activity, such as ghosts, zombies, phantoms, undead persons, possessed objects, evil laughing, and witches and wizards.
+In season 5, each story has a flashback scene of how the curse and revenge happened.

 Series overview

 Season 1 (1995–2001)

 Aahat was first shot in 1994 as a suspense thriller, and began broadcast on 5 October 1995, each story being split across two episodes.
-The season aired on Thursday nights, later shifting to every Friday nights.
 After about 40 episodes with the same theme, one episode with a supernatural theme was made and when audiences for the series rose sharply, it made the switch.

 Season 2 (2004–2005)

 Due to the popularity of the first season, Sony TV decided to bring back the series in its second season.
-The second season aired on Friday nights.
 The episode format was same as of the first season.
 This time the season failed to gain TRP ratings.

 Season 3 (2007)

 The third season was titled as Aahat: Dahshat Ki Teesri Dastak (English: An approaching sound: The Third Coming of Horror).
-The season aired on Saturday nights, each story being shown in a single episode.
+Each story being shown in a single episode.
 This time too the season didn't manage to gain TRP ratings and the season was shut down soon.